-- Restore is not supported for database names that have special characters.
+- Phoenix does not support a restore for database names that have special characters.

-- During an ongoing restore and scheduled backup, if the client machine is restarted then jobs request may not be resent to client machine.
+- During an ongoing restore and scheduled backup, if the client machine is restarted, the jobs request may not be resent to the client machine.

 Restore to a different SQL server

-- If you select to restore to a different server, ensure that this server is configured as a SQL server.
+- If you select to restore to a different server, ensure that this server is configured as an MS-SQL server.

 - During a restore of database files, Phoenix creates the database_files.txt file at <Drive>\restore\<snapshot>\<Request ID>.
 This file contains details of how the database files are mapped to the database, and how the database is mapped to its instance in a Unicode format.
 You require this file to manually attach the database to an instance at the time of restoring to a different server.

-- You can restore a database directly to any SQL instance on any server.
-However, ensure that the latest SQL Server agent is installed on all your servers.
+- You can restore a database directly to any MS-SQL instance on any server.
+However, ensure that the latest MS-SQL server agent is installed on all your servers.
 If the latest agent is not installed, then you cannot restore respective restore points.

-- In addition, if you are restoring your database from one version of SQL Server to another, you have to alter the compatibility of the database.
+- In addition, if you are restoring your database from one version of MS-SQL server to another, you have to alter the compatibility of the database.
 For more information, see ALTER DATABASE Compatibility Level (Transact-SQL).
 Altering database compatibility works with the Phoenix agents released on and after January 16, 2016 (4.6.6 and above).

 Considerations for restores